 "'Brownstones' come in all shapes and sizes.
-The majority were built on speculation by developers, in small groups of two to four homes at a time," says Donald Brennan, the principal of Brooklyn-based brokerage Brennan Realty Services, a trained architect and the host of a free monthly webinar, Brooklyn Market Update - Live.
+The majority were built on speculation by developers, in small groups of two to four homes at a time," says Donald Brennan, the principal of Brooklyn-based brokerage Brennan Realty Services, a trained architect.
+(You can learn more about the Brooklyn brownstone market by reading Brennan Realty's quarterly reports.)

 Here's the scoop:

 Many buyers use the term “brownstone” when what they really mean is a townhouse—a type of house prevalent in cities that has multiple narrow floors arranged vertically and is either semi-detached or arranged in a row (also known as a rowhouse)—whether the facade is brick, brownstone, limestone or some combination of the above. “‘Brownstone’ is a little bit of a catchall for some people,” Brennan explains.
 “Sometimes it’s used as the generic for what I consider to be townhomes.”

 On the flipside, just because a townhouse is partly brick doesn’t mean it can’t be a brownstone, and whole swaths of “brownstone" Brooklyn are filled with blocks of brick townhouses.
 The true definition of a brownstone?
 A rowhouse with some or all of the facade covered in that chocolate-colored stone, says Brennan.